 - Use instant yeast for consistent results and fresh cinnamon for the best flavor

 - Bake in the center of the oven

-Let us know how this recipe worked for your family.
-Leave us a message in the comment section section below.
+Please let us know how your Flour Farm gluten free Cinnamon Rolls turned out!
+Rate this recipe and leave us a message in the comment section section below.
 We love to hear from you!